-Seals around bath units require regular maintenance to ensure they remain watertight.
+Repair category: Notes: No obvious significant defects were identified within the limitations of the inspection.
+Seals around bath units require regular maintenance the ensure they remain watertight.

-Heating and hot water Repair category: 1 Notes: No significant defects evident.
+Heating and hot water Repair category: 2 Notes: The central heating installation is along older lines.
+Further advice should be obtained from a Gas Safe registered heating engineer.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
 Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
 Future repair or replacement should be anticipated.

-Drainage

-Repair category:
+Drainage Repair category:

-Notes: No significant defects evident.